topo-gps/ios-manual/en/maps/modifying_map_screen.rst

 Selecting part of map
 ~~~~~~~~~~~~~~~~~~~~~
-If you press and hold two fingers simulatenously on the map a gray overlay will appear between the two fingers.
+If you press and hold two fingers simultaneously on the map a gray overlay will appear between the two fingers.
 If you move your fingers around you can change the size and position of this overlay.
 In MacOS, press and hold the command key and press and hold the trackpad or mouse button and move the pointer.

 If you release your fingers you have selected a part of the map indicated by the overlay area.
 Now a pop-up will automatically appear as in the image below.
 In this pop-up you have the following options: